-Dependent care arrangements which qualify for reimbursement include:
+Examples of dependent care that qualifies for reimbursement include:

 - a) A Dependent (Day) Care Center, provided that if care is provided by the facility for more than six individuals, the facility complies with applicable state and local laws; - b) An Educational Institution for pre-school children.
 For older children, only expenses for non-school care are eligible; and - c) An "Individual" who provides care inside or outside your home: The "Individual" may not be a child of yours under age 19 or anyone you claim as a dependent for Federal tax purposes.